Who says the housing boom is losing steam?

 On a national basis, according to the new OFHEO study, the East and West coasts continue to sizzle.
 California homes jumped by an average 25.2 percent from 2004-2005; Florida homes appreciated at 24.5 percent.
 Washington DC home values rose by 24 percent on average, while Maryland experienced a 23 percent average gain.
 Naples, Florida topped the metro area rankings with a white hot 35.6 percent average home value gain.

-• 25 states, including the District of Columbia, had double-digit increases for
+Other highlights of the new federal price data: • 25 states, including the District of Columbia, had double-digit increases for

 the 12 months.
 Thirty of the 265 largest metropolitan markets posted annual